 The emaj_create_group() function also checks the existence of application triggers on any tables of the group.
-If a trigger exists on a table of the group, a message is returned, suggesting the user to verify that this trigger does not update any tables that would not belong to the group.
+If a trigger exists on a table of the group, a message is returned, suggesting the user to check the impact of this trigger on E-Maj rollbacks.